velexi-research/VLXI-Cookiecutter-Research/README.md

   notebook should be polished, contain final analysis results (not preliminary results), and is usually the work product of the entire data science team.

-* `template-docs`: directory containing documentation this package template
+* `template-docs`: directory containing documentation for this package template

     * `template-docs/extras`: directory containing example and template files